nomcomm/littleprince_multilingual/README.md

 Analysis for {authors blinded} (submitted)
 =============================================

-Data and analysis code for  *FINAL TITLE* [Temporary Google Doc](https://docs.google.com/document/d/1CBez4FnFGgAkAvv5SDTsTOlD5ulK7alpOWm7NCzRKdQ/edit?usp=sharing)
+Data and analysis code for  *Collective Brain Alignment During Story Reception:
+Shared Neural Responses in French, Chinese, and English Listeners of Le Petit Prince, 小王子, or The Little Prince* [Link to Paper](https://docs.google.com)

 ***